CYBWithFlourish/payl/README.md

 # Payl - Stellar Payment dApp

+Level 1 (White Belt) of Stellar Journey to Mastery.
 A PayPal-inspired payment dApp built on Stellar.
 Send XLM (the native Stellar asset) using the Freighter wallet extension.

 ## Features